-- Eat magnesium rich-foods including dark leafy green, nuts and seeds, yogurt, and black beans.
+- Eat magnesium rich-foods including dark leafy green, nuts and seeds, yogurt, beans, and legumes, or supplement with magnesium glycinate.
 (9)

 - Test for nutrient deficiencies and adjust your diet/supplements to correct these.
 For example, zinc, copper, B vitamins, choline, and vitamin D are common deficiencies that can impair hormone and neurotransmitter production (Serotonin and others) and compromise sleep.
 To learn more about nutrient testing and personalized diet/supplementation recommendations, complete the contact form on my Coaching Page.
 (12,13)